tonyatoms/MPDC_site/content/en/post/PershingProposalsSaveDate.md

 type = "post"

 +++
-Join Chicago's Department of Planning and Develoment (DPD) amd MPDC for a virtual community meeting 6 - 7:30 PM
+Join Chicago's Department of Planning and Development (DPD) amd MPDC for a virtual community meeting 6 - 7:30 PM

 Tues.
 March 7, 2023